 Likely effect

-Option 1 Densification Option 2 Edge of Cambridge Option 3 New settlements Option 4 Dispersal: villages Option 5 Transport corridors
+Option 1 Densification Option 2 Edge of Cambridge Outside Green Belt Option 3 Edge of Cambridge - Green Belt Option 4 Dispersal - new settlements Option 5 Dispersal - villages Option 6 Public transport corridors

-++ -? -? -? -?
+++ ++ -? -? -? -?

-- 3.61 Option 1 would result in an increase in the density of development in Cambridge, almost all of which would be located on brownfield land or the redevelopment of existing urban uses.
-Therefore, Option 1 is expected to have a significant positive effect against this objective. - 3.62 Options 2, 3, 4 and 5 would be likely to result in substantial development of greenfield land.
-Lastly, a large part of South Cambridgeshire consists of Grades 1, 2 and 3 agricultural land; therefore options 2, 3, 4 and 5 are likely to lead to at least some loss of this. - 3.63 Overall, Options 2, 3, 4 and 5 are expected to have a minor negative but uncertain effect.
+- 3.68 Option 1 would result in an increase in the density of development in Cambridge, almost all of which would be located on brownfield land or the redevelopment of existing urban uses.
+Therefore, Option 1 is expected to have a significant positive effect against this objective. - 3.69 Option 2 would be primarily on previously developed land of Cambridge Airport, and therefore would not have impact upon agricultural land.
+Therefore, Option 2 is also expected to have a significant positive effect against this objective. - 3.70 Options 3, 4, 5 and 6 would be likely to result in substantial development of greenfield land.
+Lastly, a large part of South Cambridgeshire consists of Grades 1, 2 and 3 agricultural land; therefore Options 3, 4, 5 and 6 are likely to lead to at least some loss of this. - 3.71 Overall, Options 3, 4, 5 and 6 are expected to have a minor negative but uncertain effect.